graveja0/health-care-markets/README.md

 and data for defining geographic markets for health care services.
 In other words, it is a guided tour of a particularly complex rabbit hole.

-Geographic market definitions are important for a wide variety of regulatory and research applications.
+Geographic market definitions are important for a variety of regulatory and research applications.
 Therefore, for any given use (e.g., analyses of a health system or hospital merger) or measure (e.g., constructing a Herfindahl-Hirschman index of market concentration) it is important to know whether and how the analytic output varies by alternative market definitions.

 For example, suppose our goal is to characterize insurers, hospitals or other providers by whether they operate in a concentrated market.
-If we use a market geography definition that is too narrow (e.g., ZIP code) we risk mischaracterizing markets as “concentrated” when they are really not (i.e., Type I error).
+If we use a market geography definition that is too narrow (e.g., county) we risk mischaracterizing markets as “concentrated” when they are really not (i.e., Type I error).
 Alternatively, a market definition that is too broad (e.g., state) risks characterizing markets as competitive when in